skybet/skybet.github.io/README.md

 ### Authors

-For the `author` key, if you have not posted before, you should create a corresponding entry in `_data/authors.yml`, using the alias used in the post frontmatter as the key, eg.
+For the `author` key, if you have not posted before, you should create a corresponding entry in `_data/authors.yml`, using the alias used in the post frontmatter as the key, e.g.

     author_name:
         name: Author Name